TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 which part of the page tree and the file system the members of the group may exert their rights.

-We will cover only mounts here.
-Detailed information about workspaces can be found in the :ref:`related extension manual <workspaces:start>`.

 .. _db-mounts: